 - Read fiction: when traveling to a city outside the US for the first time, I don’t focus exclusively on travel guides to a city but instead try to read a work of fiction that is set in that city (HT to Anthony Bordain – I read this bit of wisdom from him years ago and have adopted it).
 Fiction does a better job of “placing” us in a new city and stoking our passion before the wheels touch down.

 - Read local: if you’re going to be in a city (domestic or foreign) for anything longer than 48 hours, consider reading local news sites so that you have a feel for the issues that people around you might be concerned with.
-It plugs you into your location better and better prepares you for casual conversations.
+It plugs you into what’s happening locally and better prepares you for casual conversations.

 - Immodium: always pack immodium or your anti-diarrheal medication of choice.
 Lets just say you don’t want to find yourself without that sort of medication when you’re in the Beijing airport before boarding a 14 hour flight home.
 I pick that particular example for no particular reason (laughs nervously…)

-- Ginger Chews: If you’re prone to motion sickness (as I am), pack these, which are a life saver when you’re turning green in the back of a cab.
+- Ginger Chews: If you’re prone to motion sickness (as I am), pack these.
+They are a life saver when you’re turning green in the back of a cab.
 Plus, they’re tasty.

 - Binder Clips: pack one or two standard black binder clips to get hotel curtains to remain closed.
 Many hotels have curtains that never really seal out the bright outdoor lights no matter how much you try to get them to close.
 Pinching them together with these little clips from your office supply cabinet works like a charm.
 Sweet dreams.